Köppen climate classification

 Classification

 The Köppen climate classification uses monthly temperature and precipitation for the twelve months, usually averaged over a long period of time (30 years or more).
-Climate types are represented by a two or three letter combination in which the first letter defines the major type.
-The major types can be further divided into subtypes based on the precipitation pattern (second letter, except for the E type) and the temperature (third letter).
+Climate types are represented by a two or three letter combination where the first letter defines the major type.
+The major types can be further divided into subtypes based on precipitation (second letter, except for the E group) and temperature (second letter for the E group and third letter for the other groups except for the A group).

-Summer is defined as April through September and winter as October through March in the Northern Hemisphere, and vice versa for the Southern Hemisphere.
+Summer is defined as April through September (AMJJAS) and winter as October through March (ONDJFM) for the Northern Hemisphere, and vice versa for the Southern Hemisphere.

 First and second letter